luybashu/rent-and-noise-exposure-BCN/README.md

 # Monthly rent and noise exposure of the population of the city of Barcelona: Analysis and dimensionality reduction

+This project is dedicated to the analysis of rental prices and population noise exposure in Barcelona neigborhoods.
+Principal Component Analysis (PCA) was applied to reduce the dimensionality of the combined dataset.
+Creating a lower-dimensional feature space may be useful, for example, to optimize and enhance the performance of models for predicting rental prices or classifying objects into neighborhoods/districts.<br>
-Task for the hackathon within Jump2digital 2023.
+This project was performed as a task for the Jump2digital 2023 hackathon.

-## Objective
-Reduce the dimensionality of the combined dataset containing data on average monthly rent and population noise exposure in the city of Barcelona through Principal Component Analysis (PCA).

 ## 1. Introduction
 Analysis conducted in this study focuses on rental prices (["Average monthly rent of the city of Barcelona"](https://opendata-ajuntament.barcelona.cat/data/en/dataset/est-mercat-immobiliari-lloguer-mitja-mensual/resource/0a71a12d-55fa-4a76-b816-4ee55f84d327)) and the percentages of the population exposed to different noise levels (["Exposed population to the noise levels from Strategic Noise Map of the city of Barcelona"](https://opendata-ajuntament.barcelona.cat/data/en/dataset/poblacio-exposada-mapa-estrategic-soroll/resource/3846500e-72aa-4780-967f-f09aa184eaba)) in the city of Barcelona.